SAP-samples/btp-msteams-extend-workflow/tutorial/Step6-Testing-the-Application/README.md

 3. Login to your SAP S/4HANA as the business user (not the manager) and create a Purchase Requisition.
 Note: This business user creates the PR and the manager approves/rejects the PR.

-4. You will receive the notification for PR Approval as shown below.
+4. You will receive the notification for PR Approval as shown below in MS Teams.

 ![plot](./images/prcreate.png)